Adjustable Rate–An interest rate that changes periodically in relation to an index. Payments may increase or decrease

 Transaction Fee–A fee which may be charged each time you draw on a home equity credit line.

 Underwriting–The process of verifying data and approving a loan.

 Variable Rate–An interest rate that changes periodically in relation to an index.
 Payments may increase or decrease accordingly.

 VA Loan–More appropriately termed “VA Insured Loan.”
 A loan for which the Veteran’s Administration insures the lender against losses the lender may incur due to your default.
 Available only to veterans possessing a Certificate of Eligibility.
 You can learn more about the VA Mortgage here.

-We would be happy to answer your questions about the FHA qualification requirements and assist you with your FHA home loan pre-approval.
+Questions about the FHA qualification requirements?
 To expedite your request, please fill out the short information request form to be contacted today.
 You can also call us 7 days a week at Ph: 800-743-7556

 Please be sure to visit our FHA News page here for the latest FHA home loan info.